iNviNho/gameformykids/README.md

 ![img.png](progressScreenshots/menu.png)

 I was always curious about how 3D games work and how are they created.
-To combine my curiosity with my kids' possible future interest in games, I decided to create a simple game for them.
+To combine my curiosity with my kids possible future interest in games, I decided to create a simple game.

-In the game a player (kid) will be able to choose any animal as a player.
-This animal will follow path on the terrain that will be full with obstacles.
-The player must jump above the obstacles to continue the path all the way to the finish.
+In the game a player (most likely kid) will be able to choose any animal as a player.
+This animal will move through the terrain on the predefined path.
+The terrain will contain obstacles that the player must jump over to continue.

+To keep the game interesting, I'd like to create an eye-appealing terrain with many interesting details.
+That should keep the kids interested in the game as well as allow to learn how such details are created in 3D games.

 -- latest progress screenshot
 ![14cameraFullyFollowsPlayer2.png](progressScreenshots/22playerJumps.png)

 ## Progress tracking

-I also decided to track the progress of features that I implement inside "progressScreenshots" directory.
+I decided to track the progress of features that I implement inside "progressScreenshots" directory.
 For anyone curious about the progress, you can check the screenshots there.
 For those who are interested in the code and 3D game features, you can check the related commit that is attached with uploaded screenshot.